MoneraSaad/BingoGame/README.md

 # BingoGame
-a bingo application created in eclipse workspace
+a bingo application created in Eclipse workspace
+The UI in created using JavaFX.